Robo3D/User-Manuals/docs/source/getting-started/index.rst

 - Now, look for filament to exit the nozzle

 .. image:: images/Filament-coming-from-nozzle.gif
-   :alt: Select Filament Loading Wizard
+   :alt: Filament coming from nozzle
    :align: center

 - Press NEXT, and